fsprojects/Paket/docs/content/dependencies-file.md

 Note, however, that all direct dependencies still get their *lastest matching versions*, no matter the value of the `strategy` option.

 The only exception is when you are updating a single package and one of your direct dependencies is a transitive dependency for that specific package.
-In this case, only the updating package will get its *lastest matching version* and the dependency is treated as transitive.
+In this case, only the updating package will get its *latest matching version* and the dependency is treated as transitive.

 To override a strategy, you can use the one of the [strategy modifiers](nuget-dependencies.html#Strategy-modifiers).